nichy-consortium/nichy/docs/resources/how_to_guides/Neurobagel_data_annotation.md

 ## Feedback from early adopters
 - Annotation is straightforward and user‑friendly.
 It typically takes under an hour for a dataset of around 100 variables.
 And if you cannot finish in one go, you can always save your progress and continue later.
-- The main time investment is **the column annotation step**, selecting the correct variable from the ENIGMA‑PD vocabulary.
+- The main time investment is **the column annotation step**, selecting the correct variable from the NICHY vocabulary.
 - Overall experience: not difficult, but requires some attention to detail.

 ??? info "Add your feedback to improve the tool"